danmarksmiljoeportal/rotter/README.md

 ![image.png](/assets/images/10.png)

 ## 2. How to integrate with a desktop app
-As Web app, WsFed (SOAP) on Desktop app only supports .NET Framework (recommended 4.5 or later), doesn't work with other Framework: NET Core ... or languages: java and PHP ...
+As Web app, WsFed (SOAP) on Desktop app (WPF, Winform) only supports .NET Framework (recommended 4.5 or later), doesn't work with other Framework: NET Core ... or languages: java and PHP ...

-Following steps:
+Following step by step to setup WsFed for desktop app:
 - Setup application configuration
 - Login with DMP (Identify) user
+- Login with Windows Auth (ADFS)

 #### 2.1.
 Setup application configuration
 Looking at App.config as example for configuration, located at `/src/Example/WsFed.WpfApp`